01/12/22

 Capacity

 Colocation facilities can be an effective way to plan for and address increased capacity considerations in your data center.
-Colocation will provide your organization with a footprint in a shared local facility where you rent the space, power, and cooling.
+Colocation offers your organization space, power, and cooling in a shared local facility, rented as needed.
 The infrastructure of the data center – UPS, diesel generator, CRAC/CRAH units, POEs, Meet-Me Rooms (MMRs) and security systems – are maintained by the data center landlord.
 Although you will be dividing the space and paying by the rack, you’ll also get the benefit of 24/7 mechanical and engineering staff resources, along with increased security and peace of mind.
-When expansion needs arise, most colocation vendors will agree to RFOR (Right of First Refusal) on adjacent space or a location in close proximity to your footprint.
+When expansion needs arise, most colocation vendors will agree to RFOR (Right of First Refusal) on adjacent space or a location in close proximity to your footprint, including Interstate Technology Logistics.

 Uptime and Redundancy

 Planning for redundancy in your new location will help manage risk and ensure maximum uptime.
 Such as helping you to prepare for powerful storms, unexpected commercial power outages or routine maintenance on the data center’s infrastructure.
-A solutions architect can help you configure the right redundancy configuration for your organization, which can vary based on your organization’s IT environment, business goals and budget.
+A solutions architect can assist in configuring the optimal redundancy setup tailored to your organization’s IT environment, goals, and budget.
 High availability can mean five nines reliability from 2N redundancy, or less from an N+1 configuration.
 Either way, it’s important to recognize that system failures can have a detrimental impact on your organization’s business operations, customer experience, workforce productivity and bottom line.

 Visit our website at MoveInterstate.com/DataCenters to learn more.